JetBrains/teamcity-documentation/topics/jacoco.md

 ## Enabling JaCoco coverage

-TeamCity supports the java agent coverage mode allowing you to collect coverage without modifying build scripts or binaries.
-No additional build steps needed \- just choose JaCoCo coverage in a build step which runs tests:
+TeamCity supports the Java agent coverage mode allowing you to collect coverage without modifying build scripts or binaries.
+No additional build steps needed - just choose JaCoCo coverage in a build step which runs tests:

-1. In the __Code Coverage__ section, select __JaCoCo__ as a coverage tool in the __Choose coverage runner__ drop\-down.
+1. In the __Code Coverage__ section, select __JaCoCo__ as a coverage tool in the __Choose coverage runner__ drop-down menu.
-2. Set up the coverage options \- refer to the description of the available options below.
+2. Set up the coverage options - refer to the description of the available options below.

 <table><tr>